apache/airflow/docs/apache-airflow-providers-google/operators/cloud/dataflow.rst

 `Dataflow <https://cloud.google.com/dataflow/>`__ is a managed service for executing a wide variety of data processing patterns.
-These pipelines are created using the Apache Beam programming model which allows for both batch and streaming.
+These pipelines are created using the Apache Beam programming model which allows for both batch and streaming processing.

 .. contents::
   :depth: 1